aclark4life/python-packages-doc/index.rst

 - http://pythonpackages.com/package/yolk
 - http://pythonpackages.com/package/zopyx.trashfinder

 Next, a :ref:`package featuring` system was added to allow users to feature their favorite Python packages.
 Followed by a `package commenting system`_, that allows users to comment on their favorite packages.
-Finally in addition to querying the `Python Package Index`_, we also provide links to `documentation`_, `comparison grids`_ and `downloadable files`_ by querying the following sites:
+Finally, in addition to querying the `Python Package Index`_, we also provide links to `documentation`_, `comparison grids`_ and `downloadable files`_ by querying the following sites:

 - http://crate.io
 - http://django.opencomparison.org